 User-friendly UI and the simplicity of Dropbox’s drag-and-drop feature is what made it an instant hit.
 To top that off, easy access and shared folders that allow teams to sync documents from different devices directly to Dropbox’s cloud location is a big time-saver.
 Gone are the days when teams had to scrummage through folders in multiple computers – collaborative online workflows are the now and future.

-By focusing on solving problems for users and providing them with a cross-platform solution, the product gives users the option to access files with ease across web and mobile app.
+By focusing on solving problems for users and providing them with cross platform development services, the product gives users the option to access files with ease across web and mobile app.